 Simple and delicious dish of Bean Sprout with Egg

-On the other hand, I was a bit skeptical when introduced to this dish of Bitter Gourd with salted mustard leaves (kiam chai).
-I have tried many dishes with salted vegetable but have to admit my unfamiliarity with this combination of bitter gourd and salted vegetables!
-To my greatest surprise, the two vegetable blended well with each other…producing an excellent dish!
-Very unique indeed, this dish complements white rice very well.
+On the other hand, I was a bit skeptical when they introduce the dish of Bitter Gourd with salted mustard leaves (kiam chai).
+I have tried many dishes with salted vegetable but have to admit my unfamiliarity with this combination of bitter gourd and salted vegetable!
+To my greatest surprise, the two vegetables blended well with each other…producing an excellent combination of flavor!
+This dish complements white rice very well.

 Sticky sweet dessert